Photon Reconstruction in the Belle II Calorimeter Using Graph Neural Networks: Conclusion and Outlook

 This is the first application of a GNN-based clustering algorithm at \belletwo for a realistic detector geometry and realistic and high beam backgrounds.
 This is also the first time that an algorithm has shown to improve the performance of the photon reconstruction by explicitly including timing information on clustering level at \belletwo.

-\bmhead{Data Availability Statement} The datasets generated during and analysed during the current study are property of the \belletwo collaboration and not publicly available. \bmhead{Acknowledgments} The authors would like to thank the Belle II collaboration for useful discussions and suggestions on how to improve this work.
+\bmhead{Data Availability Statement} The datasets generated during and analysed during the current study are property of the \belletwo collaboration and not publicly available.
+The instructions and code to replicate the studies in this paper are available at \cite{wemmer_github, wemmer_zenodo}.

+\bmhead{Acknowledgments} The authors would like to thank the Belle II collaboration for useful discussions and suggestions on how to improve this work.
 The authors would like to thank Jan Kieseler for helpful discussions.\\

 The training of the models was performed on the TOpAS GPU cluster at the Steinbuch Centre for Computing (SCC) at KIT.
-This work is funded by Helmholtz (HGF) Young Investigators Group VH-NG-1303 and BMBF ErUM-Pro~05H23VKKBA.
+This work is funded by Helmholtz~(HGF) Young Investigators Group VH-NG-1303 and BMBF ErUM-Pro~05H23VKKBA.
 I.~Haide is supported by the Landesgraduiertenförderung Baden-Württemberg.\\